d12frosted/elpa-mirror/stable-melpa/universal-sidecar-readme.txt

                    (window-parameters . ((no-other-window . t)
                                          (no-delete-other-windows . t)))))

+Finally, errors in sections or section definitions are by default logged to the *Warnings* buffer.
+This is done in a way to allow for debugging.
+Moreover, the logging can be disabled by setting `universal-sidecar-inhibit-section-error-log' to non-nil, in which case (unless debugging is enabled) these errors will be ignored.

 ; Section Functions

 The basic installation of `universal-sidecar' does not include any